voxel51/fiftyone/docs/source/user_guide/app.rst

 .. note::

     Did you know?
 You can use FiftyOne's
-    :ref:`plugin framework <fiftyone-plugins>` to customize and extend the behavior of the App!
+    :ref:`plugin framework <fiftyone-plugins-docs>` to customize and extend the behavior of the App!

 App environments